Vertigo Comics: Early writers

 Rachel Pollack, who was writing Doom Patrol when Vertigo launched, continued on that title until #87 (Feb.
-1995), the final issues.
-She also penned two "Vertigo Visions" specials—1993's The Geek and 1998's Tomahawk.
+1995), the final issue.
+She is known for creating the first openly trans superhero, Coagula.
+She also penned two "Vertigo Visions" specials — 1993's The Geek and 1998's Tomahawk.

 Nancy A. Collins, who wrote Swamp Thing #110–138 (Aug.
 1991 – Dec.
 1993), also wrote the 1996 one-shot Dhampire: Stillborn.

+Matt Wagner wrote the early Vertigo series Sandman Mystery Theatre and co-wrote the Sandman Midnight Theatre special with Neil Gaiman.
+Wagner later wrote the 29-issue Madame Xanadu series.